Mig-uel/ultimate-react-course/the-wild-oasis-public/README.md

 # The Wild Oasis (Public Facing App)

+The Wild Oasis a public facing app for reserving luxury cabins.

 ## Project Requirements

 - Users of the app are potential guests and actual guests